LeVarneBV/AWSLambdaHelper/README.md

 awsLambdaHelper.httpsRequest(options, data, callback);
 ```

 Use the https options object: https://nodejs.org/api/https.html#https_https_request_options_callback.
 For POST requests, enter the body in the data parameter.
+If the request fails, an error will be logged.
+If the response status is not 2XX, it will callback the complete response object as an error.
+If the response status is 2XX, it will return the complete response object the success callback parameter.

 **Http request method:**